thnnx/Proj_PizzaSales/README.md

 ## Summary of Insights

-  - Pizza sells the most during weekdays (Sunday and Saturday)
+  - Pizza sells the most during weekdays (Sunday and Saturday) and lowest every Tuesday
-  - July had the highest number of orders followed by January, March, May and August
+  - July had the highest number of orders followed by January, March, May and August, with the lowest in October.
   - Each pizza category sells almost evenly - Classic (27%), Supreme (25%), Chicken (24%), Veggie (24%)
   - Large(46%) pizza sells the most followed by Medium(30.5%) and Small(21.8%).
-  - XL(1.7%) and XXL(0.1%) doesn't sell much with total of 552 pizza sold for XL and only 28 for XXL for the past 12 months
+  - XL(1.7%) and XXL(0.1%) have the lowest sale with total of 552 pizza sold for XL and only 28 for XXL for the past 12 months
   - Peak hour of selling pizza is around 12PM.
 Low orders between 9AM-11AM and 10PM-12AM
   - Top selling pizzas are Thai Chicken, BBQ Chicken, California Chicken, Classic Deluxe and Spicy Italian
   - Bottom seeling pizzas are Brie Carre, Green Garden, Spinach Supreme, Mediterranean and Spinach Pesto